bystrovpavelgit/kursovye_raboty/README.md

 Then run debiasing analogies_analysis_gp_glove.ipynb to run Google Analogies test for GP-glove.

 Google Analogies test can take up to 48 hours.
-There is shorter version of this test in last cell
+There is shorter version of this test in the last cell.